13 Things You Should Be Buying at Your Local Italian Market

 It’s in the deli area that you’ll find “long shots,” as my hometown friend Amy Axtell refers to Italian-pickled pepperoncini (a long, slender, mild pepper).
 Sure, you can buy them in a jar, but why when you can buy them fresh?
 I love the ones stuffed with cheese and Italian herbs.
 Use them on your antipasto platter, or mix into this deviled egg recipe for extra zing.

 Fresh crusty semolina bread

 Both Amy and Marlisa tell me there’s no bread like the fresh, crusty, handmade semolina breads you can get at an Italian market.
-Take home a loaf, slice it up and savor it dipped in a homemade herbed olive oil like this herbed garlic oil recipe.

 If you can’t get to Rome, the gelato at the local Italian market is going to be your next best solution when you’re looking for real, authentic, homemade gelato, according to my hometown girl, Margaret Szura, who “healthies-up” her mom’s Italian recipes but still can’t resist a nice gianduja gelato (that’s Italian for hazelnut).